 Bronchoscopy is usually an outpatient procedure (no need to stay overnight in a hospital).

-You will lie down on a bed, with your head raised slightly.
+You should lie down on a bed, with your head raised slightly.
 The doctor will spray your mouth, nose, and throat with numbing medicine.
 The nurse will give some medicines through a vein (IV) for relaxation.
 You will be under general anesthesia.

 The procedure might make you cough if you are awake.
 Bronchoscopy takes about 25-30 minutes.
 It might take longer, depending on the complexity of the procedure.